 Retreats & Daylongs

-Non-residential Retreats at SIMS
+Non-residential Retreats at Seattle Insight

 Retreat is especially useful in strengthening practice capacity.
 The combination of a dedicated practice period, increased meditation and continuity of mindfulness provide the idea conditions for greater understanding and wisdom.

 The container provides a safe environment in which to reflect upon the greater implications of having a regular meditation practice in our lives and the possibility of developing a natural inquiring mind.
 Unfortunately, having the time and resources to go on retreat can be a challenge for many practitioners.
-SIMS offers a variety of opportunities for extended practice while remaining home.
+Seattle Insight offers a variety of opportunities for extended practice while remaining home.

-Upcoming Non-Residential Retreats and Daylongs at SIMS
+Upcoming Non-Residential Retreats and Daylongs

 Residential Retreats